-Currently, Eurex supports stop market and limit orders for futures, but no stop orders for options.
+Currently, Eurex and Nodal support stop market and limit orders for futures, but no stop orders for options.
 EEX and Powernext support only stop market orders for futures, but no stop orders for options.

 4.3.2 Stop Order Maintenance